johnheenan/minform/README.md

 `mod_perl` for Apache allows use of persistent Perl processes.
 However it should be kept in mind that each web request to Apache launches a new Apache thread.

-### A note on back end server handling differences:
+### A note on web server to back end server handling differences:

 - CGI: A separate process is launched for each web request with communication by standard input/output/error and with process start up environment variables injected by web server.
 Not CPU efficient.
 Does not consume memory when not in use.
 - FastCGI: A persistent process is launched with communication by network, socket or named pipes.
 What would have been CGI environment variables are now passed though IPC agreed variables.
 A common approach for PHP with Nginx.
 CPU efficient.
 Consumes memory when not in use.
 - Reverse Proxy: a persistent process with communication by network or socket without extra environment variables after launch or additional IPC protocols.
 Additional variables passed through as injected http headers.
-A common approach for docker and other containers, and for node servers, to avoid directly facing public Internet.
+A common approach for docker and other containers, and for node servers, to avoid directly facing public Internet by letting the web server handle TLS, caching, DNS name use and port remapping.